God of Gamblers 3: The Early Stage: Plot

 When they reached home, the doctor had officially declared Ko Chun mentally unstable.
 However, the whole house was bugged by Ko Ngo and Kent.
 Fearing that Ko Chun might just be feigning to be retarded and ruin Ko Ngo's plan for yet another upcoming competition, they orchestrated Ko Chun's kidnapping and succeeded.
 However, Lung Wu witnessed it and stopped Seven for calling the police realizing that the ploy was to prevent Ko Chun from entering the 2nd "God of Gamblers" competition in Macau yet again and vowed to get Ko Chun out from Ko Ngo's hand.
 In Macau, Ko Ngo was just introduced to be the representative for Hong Kong but soon after, Seven, Lung Wu, So and Tai-Chin arrived and Lung Wu instantly went up on stage and berate Ko Ngo.
 Just then, Ko Chun arrived his presence.
-Turns out, his "kidnapping" was a ruse to confuse Ko Ngo as he did not become a retard after all and had always been in contact with the European side that were also competing and agreed to be their representative while also being protected by the FBI.
-Ko Chun also professed his love for Ko Chun.
+Turns out, his "kidnapping" was a ruse to confuse Ko Ngo as he did not become a retard after all and had always been in contact with the Australian side that were also competing and agreed to be their representative while also being protected by the FBI.